Gifts of Securities

 Points to remember when donating gifts of securities:

 - Notify the Office of Finance and Administration at 610-758-3179 of your intended donation, including the details of your securities transfer and the desired purpose of your donation.

 - You are advised not to send securities to a corporate transfer agent because this will cause considerable delay in the completion of your gift.

 - If you sell your stock in your name and send the proceeds to Lehigh, you may be liable for capital gains tax.

-- A charitable gift of securities is considered to be completed on the "date of delivery" (when the stock is in a Lehigh brokerage account, registered in Lehigh's name or on the postmark date if mailed), which determines the value of the gift.
+- A charitable gift of securities is considered to be completed on the "date of delivery" (when the stock is in a Lehigh brokerage account, registered in Lehigh's name (or on the postmark date if mailed).
+The date of delivery determines the value of the gift.